zidootech/ZidooPlan/README.md

 ## ZidooPlan

-ZidooPlan is an application for ZIDOO_X9S, ZIDOO_X8, ZIDOO_X10 to setup scheduling power on/off.
+ZidooPlan is an application for ZIDOO_X9S, ZIDOO_X8, X10 to setup scheduling power on.

 Please note that, to make the function workable.
-The firmware version >= v1.4.45 is required.
+The firmware version >= v1.4.5 is required.